What does “Valere” mean?

 The best progressive web apps load even faster than an average webpage, which has been proven to be a direct contributor to their higher sales and higher engagement statistics.

-Let’s have a look at some of the most popular PWA apps and the impact on sales and engagement rates after adopting the technology.
+Let’s have a look at some of the most popular PWA apps and the impact on sales and engagement rate after adopting the technology.

 Forbes, one of the most well-known international business media publishers, was the one to pioneer PWA in its industry when they launched it in the spring of 2017.
-Reports from multiple renowned sources say that the PWA was able to load within 0.8 seconds, which was significantly better compared to the old website that would take a minimum of 3 to 12 seconds, making it one of the top PWAs.
+Reports from multiple renowned sources say that the PWA was able to load within 0.8 seconds, which was significantly better compared to the old website that would take a minimum of 3 to 12 seconds.

 Users would now find it more convenient to finish articles – the rate of that improved 6x.

-Recently joining the troop is the microblogging giant Twitter (launched TwitterLite), a PWA meant solely to enhance user experience – which included faster loading time, better interactions and lesser data consumption.
-This is to date one of the best progressive web apps, which was easily adopted by people who use Twitter on their phones.
+Recently joining the troop is the - Microblogging giant Twitter (launched TwitterLite), a PWA meant solely to enhance user experience – which included faster loading time, better interactions and lesser data consumption.
+This is till date one of best progressive web apps, which was easily adopted by people who use Twitter on their phones.

 With the storage-friendly PWA option of 600KB, Twitter instantly observed rewarding results in terms of tweet activity (hiked by 75%) as well as pages per session (hiked by almost 65%).
 Their bounce rate was reduced by 20%.